Dvd-Znf/monero-api-cli/README.md

 - Make /etc/ config file (TOML like maybe idk)
     - Add config option for changing default daemon address
 - ~~Add error handling for EOF (End Of File)~~
-- Choose a build-backend and make pyproject.toml
+- ~~Choose a build-backend and make pyproject.toml~~
 ### TODO for v0.1.0:
-- Package Python Project (And add it to PYPI)
+- Package Python Project (Create distribution archive && add it to PyPi)
 ### TODO for v1.0.0:
 - Implement more of the API :P